fuzzymfx/fuzzymfx.github.io/content/neak.md

 While alternatives like Defog's SQLcoder, which operates locally using Huggingface's transformers, resolve data leakage concerns, their complex setup poses usability.

 Technically, the most apt way to generate SQL queries is using RAG pipelines with fine-tuned models.
 While this is a more challenging approach, it is also the most accurate and secure.
 Neak is merely a bleak attempt to solve this.
 It is a work in progress and requires a lot of refinement. in the future, I plan to follow an approach similar to fine-tuning open-source LLMs and then using them to generate SQL queries.

-*P.S: The code is not available for public use yet.
-I am working on it.*